MarcoKoch/conan-libunwind/README.md

 ## Compiler support

-This package can both be compiled and used with
+Packages from this recipe can both be compiled and used with

 * GCC versions 5.1, 5.2, 5.3, 5.4, 6.1, 6.2, 6.3
 * Clang versions 3.9, 4.0